« View All Posts

 Drywall Wall Repair If Bowing or Cracks Occur

-The worst-case scenario has happened during your injection foam installation and the drywall has bowed and cracked but fear not because it can be repaired.
+The worst-case scenario has happened during your injection foam installation, and the drywall has bowed and cracked, but fear not, because it can be repaired.

-To err is human, so it is possible that operator error lead to the drywall damage because the cavity is overfilled.
+To err is human, so it is possible that operator error led to the drywall damage because the cavity is overfilled.
 Other reasons the drywall might bow or crack is because the drywall was improperly installed or there was previous damage to the wall.

-Now you know why it happened so let’s cover how to repair it.
+Now you know why it happened, so let’s cover how to repair it.

-Here at RetroFoam of Michigan, we have Eric Vibert who is our go-to when this happens, and he explained the repair process to me and sent me the photos you see in this article for reference.
+Here at RetroFoam of Michigan, we have Eric Vibert, who is our go-to when this happens, and he explained the repair process to me and sent me the photos you see in this article for reference.

 Eric said typically, if the drywall bows out and bulges, an experienced contractor can anchor a board across the drywall into the studs.
-By doing this the drywall is pushed back into place and can be re-anchored to the studs.
+By doing this, the drywall is pushed back into place and can be re-anchored to the studs.

 A rough patch of mud is then put over those new screw holes and is sanded.